JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 </div>

 ### `@JsExport` annotation
-The `@JsExport` annotation is currently marked as experimental.
+> The `@JsExport` annotation is currently marked as experimental.
 Its design may change in future versions.
+{:.note}

 By applying the `@JsExport` annotation to a top-level declaration (like a class or function), you make the Kotlin declaration available from JavaScript.
 The annotation exports all nested declarations with the name given in Kotlin.
 It can also be applied on file-level, i.e. `@file:JsExport`.